noi-techpark/opendatahub-elaborations/environment-a22-non-linear-calibration/README.md

-# A22 environment data processing
+# A22 environment: Non-linear calibration

 The goal of this AWS Lambda Function is to fetch hourly environmental data from the Open Data Hub, process it and send it back.